 But thereby taking everyone out of the market and going into hedge funds where the risk takers that these people that they're saying are the ones that caused all these problems are now going into the hedge funds.

-And Carl Levin last week brought into the whole uh question of just the function of the stock market and its function as it relates to people investing in and so forth.
+And Carl Levin last week brought into the whole question of just the function of the stock market and its function as it relates to people investing and so forth.

-I didn't know that the uh the potential bomber was a hedge fund guy, nor I didn't know he had anything to do with the oil well spill.
+I didn't know that the potential bomber was a hedge fund guy, nor I didn't know he had anything to do with the oil wells bill.

-No, I was I was referring to uh the financial assistant general, but with George Soros uh uh just in general in his involvement throughout uh hedge fund and his shorting of the market, which is what caused me to think about this stuff, um, and Goldman Sachs being the one that's being smeared, and they represent Wall Street.
+But with George Soros, just in general, in his involvement throughout hedge funds and his shorting of the market, which is what caused me to think about this stuff, and Goldman Sachs being the one that's being smeared, and they represent Wall Street.

 Yeah.